Answers to frequently asked questions around COVID-19, from travel to furlough

 Whether the employer is entitled to dismiss is not straightforward.
 The key issue is if refusal to be vaccinated is an unreasonable failure to comply with a reasonable management request.
 The question of what is unreasonable depends on the particular circumstances of the employee.

-For example, employers in a nursing home may be able to issue a reasonable instruction to employees to be vaccinated because refusal could put vulnerable people at risk.
+This puts relevant employers in a stronger position.
+It is a potentially fair reason to dismiss if it becomes illegal or a statutory breach for an employee to continue working within their role.
+Now vaccination is mandatory, employers in the care sector can say they have a potentially fair reason to dismiss an unvaccinated worker.
+Any dismissal procedure must handled fairly overall including consideration of any alternative roles.
 Employers in another sector such as accountancy, where it has been shown that work can be done effectively from home, may be in a weaker position and an instruction to be vaccinated may not be deemed reasonable.

 An unreasonable refusal by the employee may justify disciplinary action.
 The employee is under an implied duty to act in the best interests of the employer and colleagues and to take care of their health and safety.
 This arguably includes reasonable precautions not to infect customers or other employees.

-The most likely justification for dismissal resulting from refusal would be some other substantial reason (SOSR) or the employee’s conduct in refusing to obey.
+The most likely other potential justification for dismissal resulting from refusal of a vaccination would be incapability or some other substantial reason (SOSR) resulting from the employee’s conduct in refusing to obey.
 For example, in a hospital an employer could argue vaccine refusal is too high a risk to vulnerable patients or the employee themselves and is a substantial reason to discipline and then dismiss the employee.
+Employers should always give employees time to decide and should always follow a fair disciplinary and dismissal process before dismissing unvaccinated staff.

 As well as establishing the potentially fair reason, the entire dismissal process also has to be fair.
 This must include the usual written, meeting and appeal stages, with the employee being given the opportunity to be accompanied and to set out their rationale for their opposition to vaccination.